-Canon 760D versus Sony RX100 V
+Canon 760D vs Sony RX100 V

-The Canon EOS 760D (called Canon T6s in some regions) and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were revealed to the public, respectively, in February 2015 and October 2016.
+The Canon EOS 760D (called Canon T6s in some regions) and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in February 2015 and October 2016.
 The 760D is a DSLR, while the RX100 V is a fixed lens compact.
 The cameras are based on an APS-C (760D) and an one-inch (RX100 V) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 20 MP.